chiragvishnoi-01/Aviothic2.0_BitXBlood/OPEN_SOURCE_CHECKLIST.md

 - Performance optimizations
 - Feature prioritization

-This checklist ensures that the BloodLink project is properly prepared for open source distribution with all necessary documentation and community management tools in place.
+This checklist ensures that the Raktchain project is properly prepared for open source distribution with all necessary documentation and community management tools in place.